caillou/SimplyTyped/README.md

 ```

 ### CombineObjects
-Takes two objects and returns their intersection.
+Takes two objects and returns their union.
 This combines all keys and uses `ObjectType` to "clean up" the resultant object.
 Useful for making extremely complex types look nice in VSCode.
 ```ts